shaohenc/shaohenc.github.io/_pages/about.md

 My research interest lies at the intersection of quantum computing, quantum information, and many-body physics.

 I obtained my **BSc.
 Physics (2021)** and **MSc.
 Physics (2023)** from the National University of Singapore, and my **MSc.
-Engineering/diplôme d'ingénieur (2023)** from Mines Paris-PSL, as a part of the [NUS French Double Degree Programme](https://fddp.nus.edu.sg/index.html).
+Engineering/diplôme d'ingénieur (2023)** from Mines Paris-PSL, as a part of the concurrent Masters [NUS French Double Degree Programme](https://fddp.nus.edu.sg/index.html).

 ## Current employment:
 I have been working full-time with Entropica Labs since Sept 2021, and am currently a Senior Quantum Computing Scientist working on quantum algorithms for optimization applications and fault-tolerant quantum error correction.
-The main scopes of my work are the research, development and implementation of near-term quantum algorithms, error-mitigation techniques, and error-correction codes on existing quantum hardware (superconducting qubits, ion traps), usually towards scientific publications and patents.
-I also develop software tools in Python for quantum algorithms, such as [OpenQAOA](https://openqaoa.entropicalabs.com/).
+The main scopes of my work are the research, development and implementation of near-term quantum algorithms, error-mitigation techniques, and error-correction codes on existing quantum hardware (with emphasis on superconducting qubit and ion trap platforms), usually towards patents and scientific publications.
+I also develop software tools in Python for quantum algorithms and quantum error-correction, such as [OpenQAOA](https://openqaoa.entropicalabs.com/).

 Related publications:
 - *Multi-Objective Optimization and Network Routing with Near-Term Quantum Computers* <br> **Shao-Hen Chiew**, Kilian Poirier, Rajesh Mishra, Ulrike Bornheimer, Ewan Munro, Si Han Foon, Christopher Wanru Chen, Wei Sheng Lim, Chee Wei Nga <br> <a href="https://arxiv.org/abs/2308.08245" target="_blank">arXiv (2023).</a>